Major Attractions on Line 7

 379Express Bus Terminal Station

-Goto Mall, a contraction of the Korean words “gosok teomineol,” referring to "express bus terminal" in English, is often called the shoppers heaven of Gangnam district.
-The 880-meter long underground alley consists of stores that sell the latest trends in clothing, accessories and cosmetics at reasonable prices, which is why the mall is frequented by young women.
+Goto Mall, a contraction of the Korean words “gosok teomineol,” referring to "express bus terminal" in English, is an 880-meter long underground alley that consists of stores.
+Goto Mall offers the latest trends in clothing, accessories and cosmetics at reasonable prices, which is why the mall is frequented by young women.
 The mall also features interior design products, furniture and wholesale flowers.
-Connected to the mall are Central City and Famille Station, great places to try some of the city’s finest restaurants.

 379Express Bus Terminal Station